 Puberty is the term used to describe the developmental changes a child undergoes to become sexually mature and physiologically ready for reproduction.
 It normally begins between the ages of 8-14 in females and between the ages of 10-16 in males.

 FSH and LH act on the gonads (ovaries/testicles) to stimulate the synthesis and release of the sex steroid hormones (oestrogen/progesterone and testosterone) and support gametogenesis.
 These sex steroids exert many effects on the reproductive system and feedback negatively on the hypothalamus and the pituitary gland to ensure that circulating levels remain stable.

 During childhood the levels of FSH and LH in the body are low.
 This is thought to be due to the slow cycling of the GnRH pulse generator in the hypothalamus.
 Approximately a year before the first physical changes of puberty there is a rise in the pulsatile release of FSH and LH, as a result of the GnRH pulse generator being released from CNS inhibition.

 The rise in FSH stimulates an increase in oestrogen synthesis and oogenesis in females and the onset of sperm production in males.
-The rise in LH stimulates an increase in production of progesterone in females and an increase in testosterone production in males.
-As a result of these hormonal changes the physical changes associated with puberty begin to develop.
+The rise in LH stimulates an increase in the production of progesterone in females and an increase in testosterone production in males.
+As a result of these hormonal changes, the physical changes associated with puberty begin to develop.

 The speed of development varies greatly between children, as genetic factors contribute.
 It is also suggested that body weight influences the onset of puberty.

 Puberty in Females

 The breasts consist of lobulated glandular tissue embedded in adipose tissue, separated by fibrous connective tissue.
 Following the clearance of placental oestrogens after birth, the breasts are in a dormant stage until puberty.
 In this dormant stage, there are only lactiferous ducts with no alveoli.

 The second sign of puberty in girls is typically the growth of hair in the pubic area.
-The hair initially appears sparse, light and straight; however, throughout the course of puberty it becomes coarser, thicker and darker.
+The hair initially appears sparse, light and straight; however, throughout puberty, it becomes coarser, thicker and darker.